A Level Music

 Overview:

 The aim of the course is to develop the skills of appraisal, performance and composition.
-Through the study of set works from six musical genres, students are able to understand the development of musical traits and the influences and impact - both social and cultural.
+Through the study of set works from different musical genres, students are able to understand the development of musical traits and the influences and impact - both social and cultural.

 “I like the way the lessons involve discussion as we are encouraged to share our opinions and get the opportunity to learn from the experiences of others in the group.
 The curriculum means I have been exposed to music that I would never have normally listened to."